Frechmatz/cl-synthesizer/README.md

 The module has no inputs.
 The module has one output socket according to the :output-socket argument.

+### MIDI

+#### MIDI Event

+**cl-synthesizer-midi-event:make-control-change-event** channel controller-number value

+Creates a MIDI control change event.

+* * *

+**cl-synthesizer-midi-event:make-note-on-event** channel note-number velocity

+Creates a MIDI Note-On event.

+* * *

+**cl-synthesizer-midi-event:make-note-off-event** channel note-number velocity

+Creates a MIDI Note-Off event.

+* * *

+**cl-synthesizer-midi-event:control-change-eventp** event

+Returns t if the given MIDI event is a Control-Change event.

+* * *

+**cl-synthesizer-midi-event:note-on-eventp** event

+Returns t if the given MIDI event is a Note-On event.

+* * *

+**cl-synthesizer-midi-event:note-off-eventp** event

+Returns t if the given MIDI event is a Note-Off event.

+* * *

+**cl-synthesizer-midi-event:get-channel** event

+Returns the MIDI channel number to which the event belongs.

+* * *

+**cl-synthesizer-midi-event:get-controller-number** event

+Returns the controller number of the MIDI event.

+* * *

+**cl-synthesizer-midi-event:get-controller-value** event

+Returns the controller value of the MIDI event.

+* * *

+**cl-synthesizer-midi-event:get-note-number** event

+Returns the note number of the MIDI event.

+* * *

+**cl-synthesizer-midi-event:get-velocity** event

+Returns the velocity of the MIDI event.

+#### MIDI Utilities

+**cl-synthesizer-midi:get-note-number-frequency** note-number

+Returns the frequency of a given note number.
+Note number 69 results in a frequency of 440Hz.
+This function implements a simple mapping and might be useful in some cases.
+For more details about the implementation refer to the source code.

+* * *

+**cl-synthesizer-midi:relative-cc-handler** midi-controller controllers &key cv-initial cv-min cv-max (channel nil)

+Creates a handler that maps MIDI events of n >= 1 relative MIDI CC-Controllers to a single target value.
+The function has the following arguments:

+*   midi-controller A property list with the keys
+    *   :get-controller-number A function with one argument that is called with a keyword that identifies the controller, for example :encoder-1 and returns the controller number, for example 112.
+    *   :get-controller-value-offset A function with one argument that is called with the value of a relative CC event, for example 62, and returns a positive or negative offset, for example -3.
+*   controllers A list of property lists with the keys
+    *   :controller-id A keyword that identifies an encoder of the given midi-controller, for example :encoder-1
+    *   :weight The weight of the controller in percent that defines how much the target value will be increased/decreased when the controller is turned.
+The value is relative to the total control voltage range as defined by cv-min and cv-max.
+    *   :turn-speed An optional function that is called with the absolute value of the increase/decrease offset as returned by the :get-controller-value-offset function of the midi-controller.
+The offset typically depends on the speed with which the encoder is turned.
+The function must return the absolute value of the new offset.
+This function can for example be used to disable turn-speed specific increments/decrements by simply returning 1.
+Example: (:turn-speed (lambda (offs) 1))
+*   :cv-initial The initial output value of the handler function.
+*   :cv-min The minimum output value of the handler function.
+Clipping is applied to ensure this.
+*   :cv-max The maximum output value of the handler function.
+Clipping is applied to ensure this.
+*   :channel Optional number of the MIDI channel to which the controller events must belong.
+By default the channel number is ignored.

+The returned handler is a property list with the following keys:

+*   :update A function that is to be called with a list of midi-events.
+*   :get-output A function that returns the current output value.

+Examples: see modules/midi-interface/

 ### Monitor

 **cl-synthesizer-monitor:add-monitor** rack monitor-handler socket-mappings &rest additional-handler-args